cmgorton/Christina100daysofcode/log.md

 Day 10&11: Jan.
 12-13th 2017

-Today's Progress: I have been working on the #dailycssimages challenege along with the 100DayOfCode challenege.
+Today's Progress: I have been working on the #dailycssimages challenege along with the 100DayOfCode challenge.
 One of my pictures was featured in the #dailycssimages collection on Codepen.io

 Thoughts: I would like to start learning more about SVG so I can add more details and better graphis to my pictures.